GovTechSG/CFT-Docs/getting-started/sandbox-quick-start-guide.md

-# INTRODUCTION
+# Introduction

-**Cloud File Transfer (CFT)** [sandbox](glossary.md) is a test environment that is almost identical to our production environment except that it supports only internet to internet transfers.
+**Cloud File Transfer (CFT)** [sandbox](glossary.md) is a test environment that is almost identical to our production environment.
+However, the test environment is limited to internet to internet transfers.

-In the following sections you will learn how to use APIs in the sandbox to send and receive files.
+In the following sections you will learn how to use our APIs in the CFT sandbox to send and receive files.
 (Includes resource information on each of the API endpoints, request headers, response schema, sample request and response payloads!)

 Try out our APIs and start transferring files in minutes!